 - The Golden Rule by Ilene Cooper.
 Get book.
 Learn how many world communities adapt a common courtesy/rule to treat each other nicely.

 - Fireboat by Maria Kalman.
 Get book.
 After learning about the fireboat on 9/11, play with water guns in water to put out a pretend fire.

 - Duck for President by Doreen Cronin.
 Get book.
 Learn about the election process and hold a mock vote with family or friends.

 Arts and crafts are always the delightful part of a preschooler’s day.
 Let’s encourage the exploration of art, music, performance, and more with these preschool picture book lessons.

 - Big Rain Coming by Katrina Germein.
 Get book.
 Make aboriginal style art work.

 - Zin!
 Zin! a Violin! by Lloyd Moss.
 Get book.
 Learn about different instruments.

 - I Spy: An Alphabet in Art by Lucy Micklethwait.
 Get book.
 Find things that start with each letter in famous works of art.

 - Hand, Hand, Fingers, Thumb by Al Perkins.
 Get book.
-Design your own drum.
+Design your own drum and practice drumming.

 - I’m a Hungry Dinosaur by Janeen Brian.
 Get book.
 Make your own chocolate painting.